-Dr. Sharma and his staff will tell you that it’s extremely important to put on compression stockings in the morning, before you lower your legs and get out of the bed.
+Dr. Sharma and his staff will tell you that it’s extremely important to put on compression stockings in the morning before you lower your legs and get out of bed.

 Therefore the benefits of putting on compression stockings in the morning will keep the valves in the right position to support healthy blood circulation in your legs during the day.